-- Redundant system data from Action 1 in the Baseline Development Module
+- Redundant system data from Action 3 in the Baseline Development module

-- Documentation of critical mission duplication capability, time to initiate, and duplication testing and procedures
+- Documentation of critical function duplication capability, including time to initiate, and duplication testing and procedures

 This action consolidates information that has been collected in previous modules to better understand risk scenarios of concern on a load-by-load basis.
 Critical loads were identified and analyzed in the Baseline Development module.
-Here, this information is brought together with the criticality weighting of functions collected in the Site-Level Planning module.
+Here, this information is brought together with additional data from mission owner interviews.

 Complete the Risk Assessment Action 1 Worksheet: Critical Load Characterization

-Another important activity in determining the risk of energy and water disruptions is to determine whether the capability exists to duplicate the function supported by the critical load.
+A key activity in determining the risk of energy and water disruptions is to determine whether the capability exists to duplicate the function supported by the critical load.
 What alternatives currently exist that will duplicate the function elsewhere?
 How long does it take that capability to initiate?
 How confident is the site that such duplication will work as planned?
 For example, can the staff who would normally provide real-time intelligence analysis in the office facility be relocated to another facility in the event of power loss?
 How long would that relocation take?
 Critical function duplication can help reduce the consequence of resource loss by ensuring the critical function continues—even without the critical load.
-Record the answers to these questions in the Risk Assessment Action 1 Worksheet: Critical Load Characterization.
+Record the answers to these questions in this Action’s worksheet.

 Designate First and Second Redundant Energy and Water Systems